lisadean/heroku-node/README.md

 If you are using Sequelize, you can run the `sequelize` command to do your migrations.
 You will not be able to drop and recreate your database via that command because of permissions.
 You will need to run the `pg:reset` command.

 If you are running your migrations in the release tasks script, you just use the normal shell command for that: `./node_modules/.bin/sequelize db:migrate`

+## Pipelines

+Pipelines let you have different environment such as development, staging and production and easily move code between them.

+* Create a pipeline from the dashboard with `New > Create new pipeline`
+* Add your Heroku app to the staging area.
+* Add a new app to the production area by using the `Create new app` option there
+* You will need to configure this new app the same way you did your original app with any databases, configuration variables, buildpacks, etc. Notice that when you add a database, the DATABASE_URL configuration variable is added automatically and it is different from your original DATABASE_URL.
+You will also probably need to add your database schema as well.
+* Once you have these setup, you can promote your staging app to production using the `Promote to production` button.
+This takes the running slug on the production environment and replaces it with the one from staging.
+Any release tasks will be run at this point.
+So, if you have database changes that are taken care of through migrations, this is how they happen.